9 Best Sponge Hacks

 Flower Pot Filler

 Water settling at the bottom of pots can lead to poor aeration and root rot.
 To combat this, toss a few old sponges in the bottom.
 The sponges retain moisture and create necessary air space.
 They also help prevent water from running out the bottom.
+Here are a few tips for cleaning the sponge.

 Put your car-washing sponge inside a pair of old pantyhose for a nonabrasive, paint-friendly scrubber.
 The threads act like thousands of little scrapers that rub off insects and gunk with every swipe.